hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Blade Support

-Since Hyde v0.30.x you can use Laravel Blade in Markdown files!
+Another special feature in Hyde, is that you can use Laravel Blade in Markdown files!

 ### Using Blade in Markdown